m251470/Pirate-Game/README.md

 If you get hit by a cannonball you only lose 1 health.

 Pirateship 1:
-This pirate ship is controlled by WASD keys.
+This pirateship is controlled by WASD keys.
 "W,S" control forward and backward movement, "A,D" control which way the ship rotates.
 "Q" is used to fire cannon.

 Pirateship 2:
-This pirate ship is controlled by Arrow keys.
+This pirateship is controlled by Arrow keys.
 "UP, DOWN" arrows control forward and backward movement, "LEfT, RIGHT" control which way the ship rotates.
 "SHIFT" is used to fire cannon.